momosetkn/doma/docs/build.rst

 .. code-block:: kotlin

+  plugins {
       id("org.seasar.doma.compile") version "2.0.0"
+  }

   dependencies {
       implementation("org.seasar.doma:doma-core:2.56.0")
       annotationProcessor("org.seasar.doma:doma-processor:2.56.0")
   }

-To simplify your build.script.kts, we recommend that you use the `Doma Compile Plugin`_.
+To simplify your build.script.kts, we recommend that you use the `org.seasar.doma.compile`_ plugin.

 See build.gradle.kts in the `getting-started`_ repository as an example.